unovue/radix-vue/docs/content/meta/DateRangePickerContent.md

     'required': false
   },
   {
+    'name': 'disableUpdateOnLayoutShift',
+    'description': '<p>Whether to disable the update position for the content when the layout shifted.</p>\n', 'type': 'boolean',
+    'required': false
+  },
+  {
     'name': 'forceMount',
     'description': '<p>Used to force mounting when more control is needed.
 Useful when\ncontrolling animation with Vue animation libraries.</p>\n', 'type': 'boolean',